Who Can Use the Graduate Writing Studio (GWS):

 Support services for faculty include:

 - While we hope that faculty will encourage students to make use of the GWS services, in the interest of stressing student responsibility and initiative, we do not take direct referrals from faculty.
-If a faculty member would like to submit specific concerns regarding a student’s writing, they are welcome to send a note expressing those areas needing particular attention.

 In summary, we are here to relieve credential and graduate students’ writing-related anxiety, and to overcome obstacles in the writing process.
 We will help you to bolster the strengths of and combat the weaknesses in your writing.
 We are here to help you succeed in your post baccalaureate program!